 By analysing the botanical renderings on the textiles the question appeared if the plants used to dye and paint the textiles — like madder or indigo — are also displayed on the lively arrangements.
 Partly because of the influence of the Dutch VOC ordering chintz in India, the floral rendering of the textiles changed into fantasy flowers what makes it now impossible to make a ‘flowerguide’ from the textiles.

-Inspired by sampling book (above) and the seam of the Royal Blanket (below) printed by the Kralingse Katoen Maatschappij I printed a system where in natural colours — echos of plants — create a CMYK colour spectrum.
+Inspired by a sampling book and the seam of the Royal Blanket printed by the Kralingse Katoen Maatschappij a system is printed where in natural colours — echos of plants — create a CMYK colour spectrum.
 It becomes an index of the colours possible to print layer by layer on textile.
 Something like a testprint for the graphic industry.